syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/Popup-positioning.md

 #### SfPopupLayout.ShowRelativeToView(View, RelativePosition,x-position,y-position)

-To open the SfPopupLayout in specific X,Y coordinates relative to a view, use the `SfPopupLayout.ShowRelativeToView(View, RelativePosition,x-position,y-position)` property as shown in the following code snipppet.
+To open the SfPopupLayout in specific X,Y coordinates relative to a view, use the `SfPopupLayout.ShowRelativeToView(View, RelativePosition,x-position,y-position)` property as shown in the following code snippet.

+ % tabs %}
  {% highlight xaml %}
 <?xml version="1.0" encoding="utf-8" ?>
 <ContentPage xmlns="http://xamarin.com/schemas/2014/forms"